rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 * For items restricted for preservation reasons, create access copies and surrogates for fragile material when possible.
 * Items that are restricted should be boxed separately.
 See XXX for boxing restricted items.
 * Restricted items should be described at the folder level in the finding aid.
 Only in cases where a donor has specified that restricted contents not be described and made public would we use...
-* For restriction notes, see 5.
-Restrictions Governing Access.
+* For restriction notes, see 5.16.1 Restrictions Governing Access.](https://github.com/rose-collectionservices/collection-services-manual/tree/master/05-DESCRIPTION#5161-conditions-governing-access)